 At the end of the year I made my way up to Denmark, thinking I might find work, or at least shelter.
 Living on a smallholding added to my skills and my understanding and I gradually lost interest in using any kind of recreational drugs, turning instead towards the elderberry wine.
 Thanks to my hosts I also got to see Chuck Berry playing in Aarhus.
 While he did have a backing band, it was really one of the finest solo performances I had ever seen.

 The winter was long, the spring momentary, and the summer blindingly hot.
 I was appointed cow keeper and developed a close relationship with the house cow.
-I’d looked after goats before, but John Henry (as she was called) seemed to want to get to know me.
+I’d looked after goats before, but John Henry (as she was called) took to me.
 Morning and evening I’d be there to milk and feed her and clean out the stall.
-It was a companionship, never quite certain which of us had adopted the other.
+It was a companionship, I guess we adopted each other.
 I started reading again to fill the hours between and came across a book called Self-Sufficiency by John Seymour, reading it so deeply that for years afterwards I could remember entire tracts of the text.
 I learned that if you’re going to live in the country you really need to have an export, some skill you could sell to the rest of the world.

 If it sounds as though I was finding it difficult to secure myself in any stable situation while living on the road, it was true, but I was far from alone.
 During the mid seventies I ran into many disparate characters who were out of place.
 In France I’d met all manner of nationalities, people who were wandering, either from a sense of adventure or to avoid arrest in their home country.
 If they found themselves in the countryside the majority took on seasonal work picking fruit.
 In July 1977, a young woman from Amsterdam came by the farm – she too was looking to change her lifestyle by travelling through another country.